web7wizard/Azure_developer_Quiz/README.md

-# Azure_developer_Quiz
+#  ☁️ Azure_developer_Quiz

 This is a microproject built using **Spring Boot (Java)** as the backend and **HTML/CSS/JS** for the frontend.
-The application is designed to conduct a 10-questioA dynamic, full-stack web application featuring an interactive quiz on Azure fundamentals.
+The application is designed to conduct a 10-question, a dynamic, full-stack web application featuring an interactive quiz on Azure fundamentals.
 This project uses a Spring Boot REST API to manage quiz submissions and a vibrant HTML, CSS, and JavaScript frontend to deliver an engaging user experience. n quiz based on the **Microsoft Azure AZ-900 Certification**.
 It captures user details (Name and Roll Number), evaluates their answers, calculates the score, and stores the result in a PostgreSQL database.

 # ✨ Core Features